WalletConnect/walletconnect-docs/tech-spec.md

 ## Requirements

-The protocol was designed to serve primarily but not exclusively mobile blockchain wallets which are targeted as the main signing environment for an end-user to manage its private keys for authenticating blockchain interactions.
+The protocol was designed to serve primarily but not exclusively mobile blockchain wallets which are targeted as the main signing platform for an end-user to manage its private keys for authenticating blockchain interactions.

 Hence the following core components were used to ensure secure and low-latency communication between the application and the wallet: